top of page

 Global CCS Institute (GCCSI)

-GCCSI partnership enables ACI to keep up to date with world developments in Carbon Capture & Storage (CCS) technology and contribute to the CCS R&D international network.
+GCCSI partnership enabled ACI to keep up to date with world developments in Carbon Capture & Storage (CCS) technology and contribute to the CCS R&D international network.

 For more information click GCCSI